volodymyrhudyma/blog/content/blog/logical-or-and-nullish-assignments-in-javascript.md

 * Logical AND Assignment: **x &&= y**
 * Logical Nullish Assignment: **x ??= y**

-On the one hand, proper usage of them makes the code shorter, cleaner and more readable, but on the other hand, redundant usage leads to rapid decreasing of a readability.
+On the one hand, proper usage of them makes the code shorter, cleaner, and more readable, but on the other hand, redundant usage leads to rapid decreasing of readability.

-So, make sure to play around with these new operators for better understanding and use them wisely.
+So be sure to play around with these new operators to understand them better, and use them wisely.